githubEdit

 Challenge: Rhonda Numbers

-A Rhonda number is a positive integer n that satisfies the property that, for a given base b, the product of the base-b digits of n is equal to b times the sum of n's prime factors.
+A Rhonda number is a positive integer n that satisfies the property that, for a given base barrow-up-right, the product of the base-b digits of n is equal to b times the sum of n's prime factors.
 Only composite bases (non-prime bases) have Rhonda numbers.

 For instance, consider 10206₁₀ = 2133132₄, that is, 2×4⁶ + 1×4⁵ + 3×4⁴ + 3×4³ + 1×4² + 3×4¹ + 2×4⁰ = 2×4096₁₀ + 1×1024₁₀ + 3×256₁₀ + 3×64₁₀ + 1×16₁₀ + 3×4₁₀ + 2 = 8192₁₀ + 1024₁₀ + 768₁₀ + 192₁₀ + 16₁₀ + 12₁₀ + 2 = 10206₁₀.
 10206₁₀ has the prime factorization (2, 3, 3, 3, 3, 3, 3, 7) because 2×3⁶×7 = 10206₁₀.
 This is a base-4 Rhonda number because 2×1×3×3×1×3×2 = 108₁₀ and 4×(2+3+3+3+3+3+3+7) = 4×27₁₀ = 108₁₀.